-In previous articles about meditation I have discussed the benefits I have experienced by committing to a regular meditation practice and an introduction to mantras.
+In previous blog posts about meditation I have discussed the benefits I have experienced by committing to a regular meditation practice and an introduction to mantras.
 Another technique that can be used while meditating is to focus on compassion.
 In this article I will introduce the concept of compassion meditation and explore some simple ways to incorporate it into your own meditation practice.

 What is Compassion Meditation?

 The practice of cultivating compassion during meditation is extremely beneficial.
 Unlike some other types of meditation, compassion meditation always involves an object of focus, rather than simply a general feeling of loving-kindness or goodwill.
 Without this focus on an object—which could be another person or the meditator—the compassion would seem shallow and the meditator would not reach the same potential as they are able to when directing their feelings of compassion toward a specific object.
 The concept of compassion reflects the wisdom that all things are interconnected with one another, and it quite naturally leads toward feeling connected with the rest of the universe.

 How Does Compassion Meditation Help?

 Developing a sense of compassion can help us connect more deeply and easily with others and ourselves, consider whether our day-to-day actions are all that wise after all, and understand and care for others instead of disliking or judging them.
 Compassion meditation can help you learn to stay present with the suffering that you face each day without getting overwhelmed.